tessell-cloud/terraform-provider-tessell/docs/resources/db_service.md

 - `availability_zone` (String) DB Service Instance's cloud availability zone
 - `aws_infra_config` (Block List) (see [below for nested schema](#nestedblock--instances--aws_infra_config))
 - `compute_id` (String) The associated compute identifier
-- `compute_type` (String) The compute used for creation of the Tessell Service Instance
 - `data_volume_iops` (Number)
 - `enable_perf_insights` (Boolean)
-- `private_subnet` (String) The private subnet used for creation of the DB Service Instance
 - `encryption_key` (String) The encryption key name which is used to encrypt the data at rest
 - `engine_configuration` (Block List) This field details the DB Service Instance engine configuration details like - access mode (see [below for nested schema](#nestedblock--instances--engine_configuration))
+- `private_subnet` (String) The private subnet used for creation of the DB Service Instance
 - `storage_config` (Block List) (see [below for nested schema](#nestedblock--instances--storage_config))
 - `sync_mode` (String)
 - `throughput` (Number) Throughput requested for this DB Service instance